w3f/General-Grants-Program/grants/rfps/appi.md

 - alphabetically orders and standardizes, then hashes a node's startup settings (exclude basepath and name) and sends them along with every ping
 - retrieves the node's best and latest blocks and sends them along with every ping
 - reports telemetry data to the LB, like connected peers, memory use, etc.

+LB Daemon is going to be written in go and delivered as standalone executable.

 ### Payout script